 If you are using miniature Lego figures for photography then get a baseboard too to help them stand up.
 You can cover it up with sand, grass or gravel to make the scene look more authentic, but it’ll mean they won’t fall over as easily.

-Once you’ve got all of your figures, scenery and other props together, then it’s time to start building everything together to create a scene.
-There are 3 ways to do this depending on the look and budget you have.
+Once you’ve got all of your figures, scenery and other props together, then its time to start building everything together to create a scene.

 If you can control the brightness levels of these lights and change the white balance of them even better.